Open Bible Data Home About News OET Key

 מִי־זֹ֥את הַנִּשְׁקָפָ֖ה כְּמוֹ־שָׁ֑חַר יָפָ֣ה כַלְּבָנָ֗ה בָּרָה֙ כַּֽחַמָּ֔ה אֲיֻמָּ֖ה כַּנִּדְגָּלֽוֹת

-The man is not asking for information, but is using the question form for emphasis.
-If you would not use a rhetorical question for this purpose in your language, you could translate these words as a statement or an exclamation and communicate the emphasis in another way.
-Alternate translation: “Look at this woman who looks down like the dawn, beautiful like the moon, pure like the sun, terrifying like the bannered army!”
+The man is not asking for information but is using the question form for emphasis.
+If you would not use the question form for this purpose in your language, you could translate this as a statement or an exclamation and communicate the emphasis in another way.
+Alternate translation: [Look at this woman who looks down like the dawn, beautiful like the moon, pure like the sun, terrifying like the bannered army!]

 הַנִּשְׁקָפָ֖ה כְּמוֹ־שָׁ֑חַר

-Here, the man speaks of the sun as it dawns in the morning and shines down on the earth as though it were a person who could look down on the earth.
+Here the man speaks of the woman and compares her to the sun as it dawns in the morning.
 If it would be helpful in your language, you could express this meaning plainly.
-Alternate translation: “the woman who shines like the sun as it rises early in the morning and brightens the sky” or “the woman who shines like the sun as it rises early in the morning and shines down from the sky”
+Alternate translation: [the woman who shines like the sun as it rises early in the morning and brightens the sky] or [the woman who shines like the sun as it rises early in the morning and shines down from the sky]

 Note 4 topic: figures-of-speech / simile